mike14747/rmlbb2/docs/schemaValidation.md

         properties: {
             _id: {
                 bsonType: 'int',
-                description: '_id must be a unique integer and is required',
+                description: 'must be a unique positive integer and is required',
                 minimum: 1
             },
             name: {
                 bsonType: 'string',
-                description: 'name must be a string from 1 to 50 characters in length and is required',
+                description: 'must be a string from 1 to 50 characters in length and is required',
                 minLength: 1,
                 maxLength: 50
             },
             active: {
                 bsonType: 'bool',
-                description: 'active status must be a boolean and is required' },
+                description: 'must be a boolean and is required' },
             order: {
                 bsonType: 'int',
-                description: 'order must be a positive integer and is required',
+                description: 'must be a positive integer and is required',
                 minimum: 1
             },
             topics: {
                 bsonType: 'int',
-                description: 'topics must be a positive integer and is required',
+                description: 'must be an integer with a value of at least 0 and is required',
                 minimum: 0
             },
             posts: {
                 bsonType: 'int',
-                description: 'posts must be a positive integer and is required',
+                description: 'must be an integer with a value of at least 0 and is required',
                 minimum: 0
             },
             lastPost: {
                 bsonType: 'object',
-                description: 'lastPost must be an object, but can be an empty object if there are no topics in a forum',
+                description: 'must be an object, but can be an empty object if there are no topics in a forum',
                 properties: {
                     topicId: {
                         bsonType: 'int',
-                        description: 'topicId must be a positive integer and is required',
+                        description: 'must be a positive integer if it exists',
                         minimum: 1
                     },
                     replyId: {
-                        description: 'replyId must be a positive integer and is required',
+                        description: 'must be a positive integer or null if there are no replies to the topic',
                         oneOf: [
                             {
                                 bsonType: 'int',